Skip to main content

 Long-term follow-up care

-In most cases, your child will see the orthopaedic surgeon about one to two weeks after surgery, then again at three and six months post-surgery.
-Annual monitoring by trained clinicians is strongly encouraged because some orthopaedic conditions can reoccur — even after being successfully treated.
+In most cases, your child will see the orthopedic surgeon about one to two weeks after surgery, then again at three and six months post-surgery.
+Annual monitoring by trained clinicians is strongly encouraged because some orthopedic conditions can reoccur — even after being successfully treated.
 It is important for your child to see a physician regularly, especially if any symptoms reoccur.

 During follow-up visits, X-rays and other diagnostic testing may be needed to closely monitor your child’s health and ensure there are no lingering effects from surgery or other treatments.